Visa Traveler

 If you fill out your surnames or given names fields with non-English alphabets, special characters or accents, the application will display an error.
 Therefore, you will have to fill out the surnames and given name fields using English alphabets A-Z without any special characters or accents.

-So, if you have any non-English alphabets (A-Z), special characters or accents in your name, then it is necessary to enter your full name with those characters in “full name in native alphabet” field.
+So, if you have any non-English alphabets (A-Z), special characters or accents in your name, then it is necessary to enter your full name with those characters in the “full name in native alphabet” field.
 This field accepts any non-English alphabets, special characters or accents.

-Filling out “full name in native alphabet” field is not mandatory.
+Filling out the “full name in native alphabet” field is not mandatory.
 If your computer or laptop does not have a local language keyboard or does not support typing in your local language, then you can simply select “Does Not Apply/Technology Not Available”

 Why should you fill out the “full name in native alphabet” field?